HIXMAN/test-driven-development-example/README.md

 ###Create parse method in LinkParser

 Red state again and we have to fix it again.
 Lets create a method in LinkParser due to go to green state.
 Check LinkParser.php

+##STEP 13

+###Ok, all functionalities covered, refactor time

+At this point we have all type of parser covered with tests, so now its time to make a good refactor.

+We can see that all classes have a commom method `parse($text)` and the same workflow.
+This information let us know that we can extract that method to a common abstract class.

+check AbstractParser.php, LinkParser.php, ImageParser.php, BoldParser.php